 "Maintain the board as a well-functioning, balanced team led by the chair."

-Reference is made to the section of this Report above entitled "Board" (see page 25).
+This principle is addressed in the section of this Report above entitled "The Board" (see page 26 of this document).

 "Ensure that between them the directors have the necessary up-to-date experience, skills and capabilities."